-As someone who owns a Sheepadoodle myself, I want to make sure that prospective doodle owners know exactly what they are getting into.
+As someone who owns a Sheepadoodle myself, I want to make sure that prospective Doodle owners know exactly what they are getting into.
 Many Sheepadoodles and doodle-type dogs end up in Doodle rescues and shelters every year.

-To avoid this, it’s important to be fully transparent about the Sheepadoodle so that if you decide they are the right dog for you, it will be for life!
+To avoid this, it’s important to be fully transparent about the Sheepadoodle so if you decide they are the right dog for you, it will be for life!

 So, what are some reasons why you might not want to get a Sheepadoodle?